 We argue that both top-down political considerations and bottom-up social demand are driving this recent turn towards legality: first, as a purely instrumental matter, governing China in a centralized, top-down manner requires a strong commitment to bureaucratic legalization.
 The sheer size of the country and its population creates severe principal-agent and resource allocation problems that force central authorities to either recognize some version of de-facto federalism, or to combat local corruption and abuse through rigorous law enforcement.
 With the recent political turn away from decentralized administration, the Party leadership must pursue the latter strategy of investing in legality.
 Second, and perhaps more interestingly, the Chinese population increasingly seems to attach significant amounts of sociopolitical legitimacy to law and legality.
 As a result, empowering legal institutions and positioning the Party leadership as a champion of legality against traditional bureaucratic corruption has been a major source of both personal status and popular political legitimacy.

-Zhang, Taisu and Ginsburg, Tom, "Legality in Contemporary Chinese Politics" (2018).
-Public Law and Legal Theory Working Papers.
-809.
+Taisu Zhang & Tom Ginsburg, "Legality in Contemporary Chinese Politics", Public Law and Legal Theory Working Paper Series, No. 689 (2018).